CPE-OAuth/servicestage-mobileapp-quickapp-example/doc/en/tutorial/Step3_LoadSample.md

 ![s3a.png](./imgs/s3a.png)

-4. We used the Huawei fast Application IDE for development tool to quickly build a fast application development environment.
-To install IDE required to install node.
-Get the installation package from [https://developer.huawei.com/consumer/cn/service/hms/catalog/fastapp.html?page=fastapp_fastapp_devprepare_install_tool](https://developer.huawei.com/consumer/cn/service/hms/catalog/fastapp.html?page=fastapp_fastapp_devprepare_install_tool)
+4. We will use the Huawei fast Application IDE to quickly build a fast application development environment.
+The IDE can be install from: [https://developer.huawei.com/consumer/cn/service/hms/catalog/fastapp.html?page=fastapp_fastapp_devprepare_install_tool](https://developer.huawei.com/consumer/cn/service/hms/catalog/fastapp.html?page=fastapp_fastapp_devprepare_install_tool)
 ![s3b.png](./imgs/s3b.png)

 5. For Win64: Click DevecoFastAppIDE-V1.1.8-Win64.exe to install.

-6. After the installation, launch the IDE and click on File->open project.
+6. After the installation, launch the IDE and click on `File->Open` project.
 Select the project root folder to import the project into Fast App IDE.
 ![s3c.jpg](./imgs/s3c.jpg)

    You may get Symantec Anti-virus warnings after installing the IDE.
 This message can be ignored.